michaelpeterswa/blog/content/posts/embedded-rust-programming-on-wsl.md

 ![SiFive HiFive1 RevB (discontinued)](https://images.prismic.io/sifive/3ea0c69619fcf3f16db9f8c85514a89a4f2d9d00_boards_hifive1.jpg?auto=compress,format#center)
 Image Courtesy of [SiFive, Inc.](https://www.sifive.com/)

-I recently picked up the SiFive HiFive 1 Rev B RISC-V microcontroller and decided that I wanted to start with Rust as the first language I developed in for this platform.
-Here is a thorough write-up of the process on Windows 11 via Windows Subsystem for Linux today (February 2023).
+I recently picked up the SiFive HiFive 1 Rev B RISC-V microcontroller on [Crowd Supply](https://www.crowdsupply.com/sifive/hifive1-rev-b).
+According to the SiFive product page, the HiFive 1 Rev B is "an Arduino-compatible development board featuring the SiFive Freedom E310-G002 (FE310-G002) SoC plus a ESP32-SOLO-1 Wi-Fi and Bluetooth module".
+I have seen examples for this board written in C, Rust, and TinyGo.
+Having not used Rust as much as I would like, I wanted to start there for development on this platform.
+Here is a thorough write-up of the process on Windows 11 via Windows Subsystem for Linux (February 2023).

 ## Process
-This post assumes that you already have a properly configured Ubuntu 20.04 WSL install.
+This post assumes that you already have a properly configured (basic) Ubuntu 20.04 WSL install.
 Installation of Ubuntu on WSL is out of the scope of this post, although more information can be found [here](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview)

 ### Prepare WSL for USB Devices
 Following the provided [Microsoft Documentation](https://learn.microsoft.com/en-us/windows/wsl/connect-usb), the first step to prepare WSL for USB is to run the following commands: